 The scope of this data collection and statistical release is limited to English local housing authorities' activities under homelessness legislation.
 This release does not contain data on other forms of homelessness, for example, rough sleeping.
-The devolved administrations publish their own statistics on statutory homelessness.
+The devolved administrations publish their own statistics on statutory homelessness - see page 23.